reezy24/ZacharyReyes_T2A2/README.md

 Offers can also be accepted and declined, and it works like this:

 Offers where the current user is on the receiving end display with an "Accept" or "Decline" button beneath them.
 These offers can either be viewed from My Dashboard - Offers or Project Dashboard - Requests (under the "Inbound" section).
-When either "
+When "Accept" is clicked, the "response" parameter is passed as "true", where "Decline" passes it as "false".
+Both buttons send a DELETE request to "destroy" method of OffersController.
+The method simply destroys the offer and rerenders the page if response is false.
+If response is true, "update" is called on the associated ProjectRole's member field.
+If the current user is accepting the Offer as a project owner, the Offer's sender fills this field.
+If the current user is accepting the offer as a worker (i.e. someone is trying to hire them), the Offer's receiver fills it instead.
+The user is finally redirected to the Project Dashboard - Members page if they are accepting as a project owner, or My Dashboard - Projects page if they are accepting as a worker.

 # [R16] Third-Party Services
 Third Party Service / Gem|Description